plkpiotr/design-patterns/README.md

 ## <a name="strategy">Strategy</a> [behavioral] [&#8657;](#list)

-Strategy defines a family of algorithms (for a given context) encapsulated them in the form of separated classes.
+Strategy defines a family of algorithms (for a given context) encapsulating them in the form of separated classes.

 #### UML diagram: